divyesh-dataslush/linux-setup/README.md

-# linux-setup
+# My linux-setup 🚀

-### Set up your shell environment for Pyenv in ubuntu
+## Set up your shell environment for Pyenv in ubuntu

 * Download `install-pyenv.sh` file and move it to `$HOME`.
 * run following command from terminal with pwd as `$HOME`: